rkulla/vimogen/README.md

 A: All the plugins from vim.org are mirrored on https://github.com/vim-scripts

-Q: Is vimogen the best way to manage Pathogen bundles?
+Q: Is Vimogen the best way to manage Pathogen bundles?

 A: I don't know.
 I just evolved the way I was handling it into this script.
 There are other ways to handle the automation of installing Vim plugins